IQSS/dataverse-puppet/example/README.md

 These are demonstrations how to apply the dataverse module in different kinds of setups.

-For detailed information on puppet see [PuppetLabs:https://puppetlabs.com/].
+For detailed information on puppet and how it can be useful for configuration management see [PuppetLabs](https://puppetlabs.com/).

 * [Apply the dataverse module with vagrant](vagrant.md)
 * [Apply the dataverse module with a masterless agent](masterless.md)